 As we have discussed, you can strengthen your nails by avoiding bad habits like biting and peeling and by eating the right foods or taking supplements.

-However, we haven’t yet talked about nail strengtheners or practising proper nail care.
+However, we haven’t yet talked about nail strengtheners or practicing proper nail care.

 Using nail strengtheners.